wasn-eu/CubeCell_Getting_Started/README.md

 <img src="https://github.com/raystream/CubeCell_Getting_Started/raw/master/images/Configurator_debug.PNG" width=500>
 </p>

 	AT+DevEui=YOURDEVEUI
 	AT+AppEui=YOURAPPEUI
 	AT+AppKey=YOURAPPKEY
 	AT+DutyCycle=YOURDUTYCYCLEINMS
 	AT+RESET=1
   - Now you should see the Join Requests in your TTN Application and short after that data comming in.

 ## The Things Network decoder

-Login to TTN and go to your application you have previously devined the device in Now you can define the decoder for this application.
+Login to TTN and go to your application you have previously defined the device in.
+Now you can define the decoder for this application.
 The decoder can be downloaded from here [download](https://github.com/raystream/CubeCell_Getting_Started/raw/master/TTN-Decoder/ttn-decode.js).